Wortexz/sneaky-bat/README.md

 # sneaky-bat - quick analysis

-## Another targeted attack against GOV organizations in LT
+## Another targeted attack against GOV & Business organizations in LT

 It all started with a phishing email from a hacked email account or maybe hacked email server.
 Unfortunately we do not have an email sample - only the attachment.